alexander-pick/MKMEye/README.md

 - (s) Put the card on MKM for sale, the card will be listed on MKM directly
 - (l) add to List

-I am using MKMEye regulary at the moment and it works very well for me.
+I am using MKMEye regularly at the moment and it works very well for me.
 I hope you enjoy this software as much as I do.

 ### But Why?

-If I feel lucky and buy a collection to merge into mine I usally end up with a lot of bulk.
+If I feel lucky and buy a collection to merge into mine I usually end up with a lot of bulk.
 You know these cards not really worth much.
-But selling it usally is a lot of work since you have to add each card and ship it.
-So why not skipping at least one of the parts if its possible?
+But selling it usually is a lot of work since you have to add each card and ship it.
+So why not skipping at least one of the parts if it's possible?
 This is how this project started.
 I was searching the web upside down for a good solution and found quite a few image recognition projects, but they were all very basic at this point.
 I found this rather old project public domain project by Peter Sterm realeased on reddit.
 It was written in C# using AForge for image detection and had the needed basics for my idea.
-This is how this started, based on the original Magic Vision this pretty advanced project developed, I have to say I am a little bit pround of it.
+This is how this started, based on the original Magic Vision this pretty advanced project developed, I have to say I am a little bit proud of it.

 At the moment my personal goal is to sell that much Bulk that way so that I can get some nice graded Antiquities or other vintage cards for my collection.